sloete/ticket-io-rest-api/README.md

 Die Daten müssen nicht in einer Datenbank, sondern können zur Laufzeit gespeichert werden.

 ## Routes exposed by this service
+### Postman
+The `TicketIo.postman_collection.json` file can be used to import a collection with all available routes into postman.

 ### Events

 | Method | Path | Description | Body |